FloraHelmers/QueerHistoryProject/README.md

 # Strategies for creating knowledge graphs to depict a multi-perspective Queer communities representation
-by Louann Coste, Flora Helmers, Léo Le Nestour, Mahsa Niazi
+by Louann Coste, Flora Helmers, Léo Le Nestour, Mahsa Niazi supervised by Genoveva Vargas-Solar

-# The project
+## The project
 The process is described in the article.

-# the directory kgbuilder
+## the directory kgbuilder
 to use like a python library
 The notebook ... explains how to use it.

-# Collecting data with SPARQL requests
+## Collecting data with SPARQL requests
 the file `some_sparql_requests` proposes several sparql requests.
 The .csv files that come along are the results of some of these sparql requests.

-# writing ontology
+## writing ontology
 Finally not exploited as a part of the project.
 The ontology created offers a view of the LGBTQ+ artistic and politic scene.
 Its serialization format in turtle is easily readable.
 The ontology can be visualize by using Protégé.

-# In the directory visualisation
+## In the directory visualisation
 several visualisation are gathered

+## Bibliography
+the sources we read to get more knowledge about knowledge graphs

 # Technical reminders
 To run kgbuilder in google colab :